synthesized-io/tdk-quest/README.md

 The default Synthesized configuration includes two data sources, `input` and `output`, that connect to these data sources.

 To complete this task, you will need to see the contents of the two databases.
 Using your preferred database client, connect to the two databases using the details below.
 Please note that the databases are running inside the same docker container as Synthesized.
-This means that the connection details are slightly different locally and in Synthesized.
+This means that the connection details have different **hostnames** & **ports** when connecting locally vs when connecting through Synthesized.

 |  | Input | Output |
 |----------|-------|--------|